caochun/manteau/manteau-flow/README.md

 another beyond the machine's basic structure.
 In the original semantics of the machine execution, when a normal event occurs, if there is a transition match the event it moves from the active state to the state specified by the transition.
-The *GOTO* mechanism introduces a special kind of event, say event whose name starts with "_GOTO_" with a payload of a state name (id).
-On any GOTO event, the state machine jump to the destination state identified by the event payload.
+The *GOTO* mechanism introduces a special kind of event, say event whose name starts with "_GOTO_" with a payload of a state identification (this is just one possible implementation).
+On any GOTO event, the state machine jump to the destination state identified by the event.

+This GOTO mechanism virtually equals to adding/removing transitions into the model on-the-fly.
+Of course the rationality of runtime transitions (which transition can be added or removed) needs to be specified in business models as well.
+In the aforementioned *flexible* processes, the valid states where a reviewing process can go back is those that exist in the execution trace of the machine.
+Formally balabala (needs a formal definition of such business rules here).

+Therefore, the execution engine for state machines needs to record execution trace for each machine instance.
+Each node in the trace contains the identification of the corresponding state as well as other information about the entering of the state, including timestamp and other context variables.
+As each state can be entered multiple times, a unique identification of that entering should be one of the context variables so that the trace can be constructed correctly when more than one state become active simultaneously.

+Business rules for GOTO can be extended as needed.
+For example, we can